mwwhited-forks/dotnet-libs/docs/Libraries/Eliassen.System.Abstractions.md

 ## Class: System.ComponentModel.EndStateAttribute
 this attribute tags valid end states for enum based state machines

-## Class: System.ComponentModel.EnumValueAttribute
-output enum string as this value when serialized as json
-### Properties

-#### Name
-value to output in place of Enum.ToString() with Json Serializer

 ## Class: System.ComponentModel.ExcludeFromUniqueAttribute
 Attribute used to exclude an enum or enum field from being considered for uniqueness checks.